A Semi-Classical Szeg\H{o}-type Limit Theorem for Toeplitz Operators: Abstract

 \section{Abstract}

-We obtain Szeg\H o-type limit theorems for Toeplitz operators on the weighted Bergman spaces $A^{2}_{\alpha}(\mathbb{D})$, and on $L^{2}(G)$ where $G$ is a compact Abelian group.
-We also derive many abstract Szeg\H o limit theorems which include many related classical Szeg\H o limit theorems as a special case.
+We obtain Szeg\H o-type limit theorems for Toeplitz operators on the weighted Bergman spaces $A^{2}_{\alpha}(\mathbb{B}^{n})$, and on $L^{2}(G)$, presenting separate formulations for compact and locally compact Abelian groups.
+Furthermore, we establish a broad class of abstract Szeg\H o limit theorems that unify and extend many classical results.